mmistakes/so-simple-theme/events/stancon2019Cambridge/abstracts.md

 <hr>

 <i><b id="25">Profit-Maximizing A/B Tests</b></i>.
-Elea McDonnell Feit. <b></b>
+Elea McDonnell Feit, Ron Berman. <b>The Wharton School</b>

-Abstract:Marketers often use A/B testing as a tactical tool to compare marketing treatments in a test stage and then deploy the better-performing treatment to the remainder of the consumer population.
+Marketers often use A/B testing as a tactical tool to compare marketing treatments in a test stage and then deploy the better-performing treatment to the remainder of the consumer population.
 While these tests have traditionally been analyzed using hypothesis testing, we re-frame such tactical tests as a Bayesian decision problem with an explicit trade-off between the opportunity cost of the test (where some customers receive a sub-optimal treatment) and the potential losses associated with deploying a sub-optimal treatment to the remainder of the population.

+We derive a closed-form expression for the profit-maximizing test size and show that it is substantially smaller than that typically recommended for a hypothesis test, particularly when the response is noisy or when the total population is small.
+The common practice of using small holdout groups for media testing can be rationalized by asymmetric priors.
+The proposed test design achieves nearly the same expected regret as the flexible, yet harder-to-implement multi-armed bandit.

+Adopting a Bayesian approach to experimental design requires informative priors.
+We show how priors can be estimated from data on past A/B test, using Stan to fit a hierarchical meta model.
+An R notebook will be provided which shows the complete process from meta-analysis of past experiments to determining the profit-maximizing sample size for the new A/B test.

+A full paper is available at https://arxiv.org/abs/1811.00457. "

 <hr>